• Skip to primary navigation

 Make sure your bananas are very ripe.
 The skin should have some brown spots on them.
 The more ripe your banana is, the sweeter it will taste.

-These muffins are gluten-free, dairy-free and vegan as written.
-If you are not vegan you can use honey instead of the maple syrup.
+These muffins are gluten-free, dairy-free, and vegan as written.
+If you are not vegan, you can use honey instead of maple syrup.
 Agave is also another option.

 Apple cider vinegar is essential to this muffin recipe.
 It reacts with the baking soda resulting in a fluffier muffin.
-It is a great replacement to eggs in muffins and you will not taste a difference in the end product.
+It is a great replacement for eggs in muffins, and you will not taste a difference in the end product.

 Nutrition